faSUro/energy2d/API.md

 - **get {element}.{property}**

   Returns the property value of the selected element.
-  The element is indicated by its UID, with the possibility to use a keyword that refers to all of the elements of a given type.
+  The element is indicated by its UID, with the possibility to use a keyword that refers to all the elements of a given type.
   The property must be one possessed by the indicated element.

   E.g.: